loopstick/ArduinoTutorial/README.md

 - _IN3 & IN4_ control the direction of the motor rotation of motor 2
 - _ENB_ "enables" motor 2.

+L298N example code:

 - We _could_ write our own code to control ENA, IN1, and IN2 pins, but there are quite a few H-bridge libraries available for Arduino that make it easier to control the L298N.
-  - We'll use the Arduino [L298N library](https://www.arduino.cc/reference/en/libraries/l298n/) for this example:
+  - We'll use the Arduino [L298N library](https://www.arduino.cc/reference/en/libraries/l298n/)
+  - You'll probably need to install the library before you can use it.
+    - _Tools -> Manage Libraries_ and search for L298N
+    - select the one by Andrea Lombardo and click install
+  - _File -> Examples -> L298N -> L298N-Simple_ to control 1 motor
-    - _File -> Examples -> L298N -> L298N_1Motor_Example_
+  - _File -> Examples -> L298N -> L298N-Fade_  to control 1 motor, 'fading' the speed up and down

-L298N example code: